bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     # neighbor \<WireGuard Node1’s VTEP IP\> \<AS number\>
     #
     #
-    # Hint: If you were configuring with FRR BGP Multi-AS support you could “conceptually”
+    # Hint: If you were configuring with FRR BGP Multi-AS support you could "conceptually"
     # think of each BGP AS number as a Tenant ID.
 Again, we are not doing that here.
     # Node0 -
     neighbor \<insert VTEP IP address here\> remote-as 64512